Troubleshooting I2C Interface

 I2C, or Inter-Integrated Circuit, is a chip-to-chip interface supporting two-wire communication.
 Instrument Control Toolbox™ I2C support lets you open connections with individual chips and to read and write over the connections to individual chips.

-You need to have either a Total Phase Aardvark host adaptor or an NI-845x adaptor board installed to use the I2C interface.
+You need to have either a Total Phase Aardvark I2C/SPI Host Adapter or an NI-845x adapter board installed to use the I2C interface.

-The I2C interface is supported on these platforms when used with the Aardvark host adaptor:
+The I2C interface is supported on these platforms when used with the Aardvark host adapter:

 Linux® – The software works with Red Hat Enterprise Linux 4 and 5 with kernel 2.6.
 It may also be successful with SuSE and Ubuntu distributions.